stefanpems/cfs/ciso-reporting/install-guide.md

 ## On the Security Copilot portal, accessed with credentials with the Owner role:

-- Increment the number of SCUs
+- Increment temporarly the number of SCUs to ensure the first "test" executions can be completed successfully.

 ## On the Azure portal, accessed with credentials with an administrative role: